 There might be food left on your plate!

 You can continue eating and lick your platter clean, but if you do, it is your choice and do you like how you physically feel?

 6. What Do You Want the Food to Do for You?

 Have you ever eaten when you were not hungry?
 How many times have you found yourself chewing on something and you don’t even remember putting it in your mouth?

 When you eat and your not hungry, do you do it for entertainment, anger, fear, stress?
 Again, you may choose to take care of emotions with food, or you may choose to take of emotions in a healthier way.

 Ask yourself, “how am I feeling right now and how is eating going to help that?

-Sit At the Table
+7. Sit At the Table

-By really making new behaviors become a habit, you are going to be healthier and lose weight along the way.
+Believe me, by choosing to make new behaviors become a habit, you are going to be healthier and lose weight along the way.